EUAM publishes compendium to help partners deal with a changing social media landscapeSeptember 10, 2020

 The mission has printed hundreds of copies of the 48-page compendium ‘Working with Social Media’, which addresses different aspects of social media activity under these circumstances and guides more efficient use of the most common and widely used social media platforms (Facebook, Twitter, YouTube, and Instagram).
 Ultimately, the publication aims to ensure that institutional social media presence contributes to strengthening the reputation, standing, and trustworthiness of public institutions and agencies, by listening to, informing, and engaging their audiences.

 ‘Working with Social Media’ is the second compendium compiled by EUAM in recent times.
-The first, ‘Interacting with Media’, was published in December 2019.
+The first, ‘Interacting with Media’, was published in December 2019 and re-published in an updated version June 2021.
 They are part of EUAM’s ongoing advice to the press offices and public-information activities of Civilian Security Sector institutions in Ukraine.